 If you do have a larger budget to work with, you can afford it and there are features in the Pro tier that you feel will add great value to your campaigns - then it could be affordable to pick the Pro package instead of Marketing Starter.

-Finally, it all boils down to how bought in you and your team is to inbound marketing and the Inbound Methodology.
+Finally, it all boils down to how much you and your team buy into inbound marketing and the inbound methodology.

-If you’re serious about growing, using HubSpot and are 100 percent committed to inbound marketing, then a tier with more features to assist growth is a viable option.
-If you’re deciding between two tiers, then it’s a good sign you’re serious about using HubSpot and want to improve your inbound marketing efforts.
+If you’re serious about growth and are committed to inbound marketing, then a tier with more features to assist growth is a viable option.
+If the toss up is between these two tiers, then it’s a good sign you’re serious about using HubSpot and want to improve your inbound marketing efforts.

-It’s all a bit too much to fit here, so we’ve created a guide which helps you compare HubSpot to other leading platforms that let you conduct inbound marketing.
-Download it below...
+It’s all a bit too much to fit here, so we’ve created a guide to help you compare HubSpot to other leading platforms.